Skip to main content

 How to Qualify for a 5.5× Salary Mortgage

 • Clear the income gate.
-5.5x is income-gated — Principality opens it from around £30,000, Halifax and Skipton from roughly £40,000, and the bigger banks like TSB and Virgin Money from £75,000.
+5.5x is income-gated — Principality and Leeds BS open it from around £30,000, Skipton and Lloyds from £50,000, and the bigger banks like Halifax, TSB and Virgin Money from £75,000.
 Under the threshold you are normally capped near 4.49x.

 • Pool a joint income.
 Both salaries are measured against the same multiple, so two applicants on £25,000 are assessed as £50,000 — enough for £275,000 at 5.5x.